AVpres/homebrew-formulae/README.md

 ## Deleted Formulae

+The following formula has been deleted from this GitHub repository on 2019-02-29:

+- **vrecord-x** is a [_vrecord_](https://github.com/amiaopensource/vrecord) flavour running on Linux, macOS and Windows

+After one year and a half, the official formula by AMIA Open Source has added Linux support, as well as HuffYUV and ProRes 422 HQ encodings.
+Therefore this alternate one was no longer needed.

 QuickJS is now available as a regular Homebrew formula (`quickjs`) and we have deleted our formula on 2019-08-03:

 - **quickjs** – QuickJS Javascript Engine